<img height="1" width="1" src="https://www.facebook.com/tr?id=2256810414611809&amp;ev=PageView &amp;noscript=1">

 Personality and Values Clashes

-Individuals are bound to have different personalities and values, and these values can conflict.
+Individuals are bound to have different personalities and values, which can conflict.
 Addressing conflict in the workplace means understanding the with whom you work.

-Differences in attitudes and behaviors can create conflict, but these should not define your practice or work environment.
-Conflict in a medical practice occurs when employees and practice managers don’t respect differences in personalities and values
+Differences in attitudes and behaviors, including medical practices, are inevitable in any workplace.
+However, it is essential to remember that these differences should not define the approach or work environment.
+Conflict arises when employees and practice managers fail to respect these differences in personalities and values.

 Scarce Resources and Overwhelming Workloads

 When people feel stressed, conflict can occur.
-It would be best to remember this when addressing and overcoming conflict within your dental, optometry, or other medical practice.
+Remembering this when addressing and overcoming conflict within your dental, optometry, or other medical practice would be best.
 A frequent stressful situation is workloads that seem unmanageable or when people feel pushed too hard to perform.

 In medical practices, especially during the pandemic, practice employees may have to work longer hours with fewer breaks and time to rest.
 Resources are often scarce; competition for rest time and assets can lead to conflict.
 HR for Health software can help you manage employee time and resources.
 Furthermore, all of the above work items require extensive documentation, and it can be easy to lose paperwork.
 As such, you may want to consider using a service like our electronic cloud storage.